 Gully erosion is the removal of soil along drainage lines by surface water runoff.
-Once started, gullies will continue to move by headward erosion or by slumping of the side walls unless steps are taken to stabilise the disturbance.
+Unless steps are taken to stabilise the disturbance, gullies will continue to move by headward erosion or by slumping of the side walls.

-Repair work done in the early stages of newly formed gullies is easier and more economical than letting the problem go unchecked for too long.
-Large gullies are difficult and costly to repair.
+It's far easier and more economical to do repair work in the early stages of newly formed gullies.
+Large gullies that have been left unchecked are difficult and costly to repair.

 Some of the problems caused by gully erosion include: